ps2/subg_rfspy/Readme.md

     sudo apt-get install sdcc

+It's also possible to build it under Windows.
+The best way to do this is to:

+1. install SDCC
+2. install Cygwin
+3. use Cygwin to install make
+4. Use cygwin bash to build the project

 # Building

 You'll need to select a build type, like `uart0_alt1`.
 The examples below use this value, but you'll want to use the correct one for your hardware and use case.
 See below for different hardware types and use cases.